 Beautifully Me by Nabela Noor, illustrated by Nabi H. Ali.
 Simon & Schuster, 2021.
 9781534485877

 Who should buy this book?
-Nursery schools, pre-schools, elementary schools, libraries, doctor’s offices.
+Early learning centers, elementary schools, and public libraries

 Where would you shelve it?
 Picture books

 Should we (librarians/readers) put this on the top of our “to read” piles?
 YES!

 Reviewer’s Name, Library (or school), City and State: Rose Metayer, Boston Latin School, Boston MA

 Date of review: October 13, 2021